jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image3]

-Furthermore, looking at the provided dataset, we can see that a majority of the images have steering angles between -0.5 and 0.5, with very little examples at the larger steering angles.
+Furthermore, looking at the provided dataset, we can see that most of the steering angle data are zero because there are large portions of the track that are straight.
+However, this could cause the model to overfit to those straight-line cases and struggle on turns.

 ![alt text][image4]

-To combat this overfitting, I augmented the dataset by flipping the image horizontally and taking the negative of the steering measurement for any cases where the steering angle was not zero.
+To combat this, I augmented the dataset by flipping the image horizontally and taking the negative of the steering measurement for any cases where the steering angle was between -1 and -0.5 or 0.5 and 1.
 The results of this augmentation are shown below.

-As seen in the figure below, most of the steering angle data is zero because there are large portions of the track that are straight.
-However, this could cause the model to overfit to those straight-line cases and struggle on turns.
+As seen in the figure below,